Pilot radioed for help before fatal crash in New York City's East River

 The Federal Aviation Administration said the Eurocopter AS350 went down near the northern end of Roosevelt Island at about 7 p.m. and was investigating.
 The National Transportation Safety Board said its investigative team would arrive on Monday.

-“It’s a great tragedy,” said New York Fire Commissioner Daniel Nigro at a press conference late Sunday.
-“It took a while for the divers to get these people out.”
+“It’s a great tragedy,” said New York Fire Commissioner Daniel Nigro at a press conference late Sunday.“It took a while for the divers to get these people out.”

 Nigro said when the divers reached the helicopter it was inverted and in 50 feet of water with below 40-degree Fahrenheit water temperatures and four-mile-an hour currents.